anoma/nspec/overrides/templates/engine-template.md

   exclude: false
 ---

-# EngineX {V2 Template}
+# Engine Family [_X_] {V2 Template}

-## Purpose (of EngineX)
+## Purpose {of members of engine family _X_}

-`<one paragraph on the purpose>`
+!!! note

-Describe what the role of this engine is in context, be it
+	The purpose describes in broad terms what the role of this engine family is in context, be it

 	- in relation to other engine instances within an Anoma node and/or

 	- in the whole Anoma instance at large.

+	Form

+	: The purpose is a couple of short paragraphs of prose, possibly just one.

+!!! todo

+	polish example 👇

+??? example

+	A generic engine family _X_ will want to have a purpose, such as responding to requests from a client and hence _X_ = `Server`.

-## EngineX-specific types
+## Specific types {of engine familiy _X_}

-This section describes all types that are specific to an engine.
-Types should be defined in the most local place in which they are used.
-For example, if a type is only used in one engine, it should be defined in this section for that engine.
-If a type is used in multiple engines, it should be defined in the highest-level composed engine which contains all the engines in which it is used.
-If a type is used everywhere, it should be defined in [[Basic Types]].

-### Engine-Specific Local State Type

-This section explains the type of engine-specific local state.
-Note that this local state is only part of all the local data.
+!!! note

+	This section describes all types—or type parameters, to be precise—that are specific to an engine family.
+	However,
+	if several engine families share the same types, the best place is either

+	- the lowest common ancenstor that the engine families share in the engine family hierarchy, or

+	- a more suitable place, if that is not an option, e.g., if it is one of the [[Basic Types]].

+	Form

+	: You may want to provide an overview of how things relate to each other.

+### Engine-specific state type

+!!! note

+	The engine-specific state type is usually
+	tailor made for each engine family.

+	Form

+	: Either a definition of the type in Juvix, or a link to such a definition.
+	Moreover, here we want descriptions of the data structures in English language.

-### Message types
+### Message type(s)

-Links to all the types that this engine type may process, optionally as a description with the tag of a message where tag is used as in [Special Delivery's paper](https://dl.acm.org/doi/abs/10.1145/3607832).
+!!! note

+	Next, we describe all the message types that members of family _X_ are able to process, in principle.
+	For each such "receivable" message type,
+	we want

+	- a _message tag_
+    - a list of _argument types_
+	- a (default value for a) _formal parameter name_ for each element of the list of _argument types_

+	The term `message tag` is borrowed from  the [Special Delivery paper](https://dl.acm.org/doi/abs/10.1145/3607832)).
+	The list of argument types has to be uniquely determined by the message tag.

+!!! todo

+	spell out the form, although natural

-### Mailbox state type (optional)
+### Mailbox state type(s) {optional}

-We may specify for each mailbox a type.
+!!! note

+	Mailboxes of engines may have mailbox state.
+	If so, here is the place to describe them.
+	In fact, this is actually a list of different mailbox states in that each mailbox may have a mailbox specific state.

-## [Paradigmatic message sequence diagram(s)] (optional)
+## [Title of Paradigmatic message sequence diagram] {optional}

+!!! note

-We can use one or more message sequence diagrams to show how instances of the engine type exchange messages with other engine instances, whether they are the same type or different types.
+	We can use one or more message sequence diagrams to show how members of the engine family exchange messages with other engine instances, typically from different engine families.
 	The general idea is that
 	each message sequence diagram in the engine type page describes a pattern for test cases.

 ??? example "Client-Server Example"

     In the below _Client-Server_ example,
     the message sequence chart expresses the possibility of a message exchange, where the server responds to the request of the client;
-    every implementation has to have a counterpart.
+    every implementation has to have a matching execution/run.
     A good practical example for how
     an actor system (or a formal model of it) gives rise to sequence diagrams is [stateright](https://www.stateright.rs/)'s [state explorer](https://www.stateright.rs/seeking-consensus.html#stateright-explorer).